-- (1) The Court may direct that a claim form served by a method specified in the court's order be deemed to be good service. - (2) An application for an order to serve by a specified method may be made without notice but must be supported by evidence on affidavit - - (a) showing that it is impracticable to personally serve the defendant; - (b) specifying the method of service proposed; and - (c) showing that that method of service is likely to enable the person to be served to ascertain the contents of the claim form and statement of claim.
+(1) The Court may direct that a claim form served by a method specified in the court's order be deemed to be good service.

+(2) An application for an order to serve by a specified method may be made without notice but must be supported by evidence on affidavit -

+(a) showing that it is impracticable to personally serve the defendant;

+(b) specifying the method of service proposed; and

+(c) showing that that method of service is likely to enable the person to be served to ascertain the contents of the claim form and statement of claim.
-5.14 Power of Court to deem alternative method of service as good service.

 The Court retains the power to direct that a claim form be served by an alternate method of service as deemed in its order to be good service.
-This application is made without notice and is supported by evidence on affidavit showing that it is impracticable to serve the Defendant, the method of service proposed and evidence that the method of service is likely to enable the person to be served to ascertain the contents of the claim form.
+This application is made without notice and is supported by evidence on affidavit showing that it is impracticable to serve the defendant, the method of service proposed and evidence that the method of service is likely to enable the person to be served to ascertain the contents of the claim form.

-The Court reserves its right to pronounce an Order for alternative means of service or substituted service of the claim form if it is not satisfied that the alternate method of service undertaken by a Claimant in accordance with CPR 5.13 was sufficient.
-The same may be made by way of advertisement, or service upon a person who may bring the same to the Defendant's attention.
+The Court reserves its right to pronounce an Order for alternative means of service or substituted service of the claim form if it is not satisfied that the alternate method of service undertaken by a claimant in accordance with CPR 5.13 was sufficient.
+The same may be made by way of advertisement, or service upon a person who may bring the same to the defendant's attention.